shuamano/scuffed_textable_ai/README.md

 * unfinished sections for generating images
 * when the context window reaches max length, it ends/crashes the script
 * mail.noop() socket errors

+Things to add:
+* a proper cl interface
+* fix context length issue
+* have message 'keywords' to allow message passthrough or select other models or clear memory -'NOREPLY', 'UNCENSORED', 'CLEAR'